clearlinux/clear-linux-documentation/source/clear-linux/guides/tooling/mixer.rst

   compatible with the previous update scheme

-* A package is removed from the update stream and the update must ensure the files associated with that package are removed from the system.
+* A package is removed from the update stream and the update must ensure the files associated with that package are removed from the system

 Using a format increment, we make sure pre- and co-requisite changes flow out with proper ordering.
 The updated client will only update to the latest